husarion/panther-demos/sonoma_raceway_simulation/README.md

 ## How to use

+### Configuration

-1. Clone repository
+1. Clone this repository on your PC.

     ```bash
     git clone https://github.com/husarion/panther-demos.git
     ```

+2. [OPTIONAL] If your system does not have a GPU, modify the display configuration for the simulator by editing [compose.yaml](compose.yaml).
+Change the setting from `gpu-display` to `cpu-display` to ensure compatibility.

+### Running

-2. Run demo.
+1. Run demo.

     ```bash
     cd panther-demos/panther_on_sonoma/